 The application provides the values in optional formatted buffer(s), named sub-buffers.
-Any time one of the four measurement functions is executed (start(), update(), stop(), or report()) the ARM library tests for the existence of the sub-buffers.
-In addition, for the metric sub-buffer, it checks the "valid" flag for each entry to see whether metric data is being passed.
+Any time one of the four measurement functions is executed (arm_start_transaction(), arm_update_transaction(), arm_stop_transaction(), or arm_report_transaction()) the ARM library tests for the existence of the sub-buffers.
+In addition, for the metric value sub-buffer, it checks the "valid" flag for each entry to see whether metric data is being passed.
 If it is, the library can process it, depending on its capabilities and how it is configured.